Board Meeting Notes

 May 2025

-Recent deposits and receipts recorded.
+Recent deposits and receipts were recorded.

 Emphasis on collecting bills/receipts for accurate budgeting.

-Ensemble participation confirmed for August 5 performance, with promotion underway.
+Ensemble participation confirmed with promotional plans.

 Bylaws revisions will be shared with the board.

-Summer break from certain performances approved.
+Summer break from certain performances agreed upon.

-9. Committee Reports- Community Education & Outreach:
+Community Education and Outreach:

-Fees will be collected at first rehearsal.
+Fees collected at first rehearsal.

-Clarification made on honorarium positions.
+Clarification on honorarium positions.

 Discussion of audition process for vacancies and sub list.